hammersurf221/FENgine/README.md

+# THIS IS A WORK IN PROGRESS.
+THE README AND UPLOADED FOLDER ARE NOT FINAL.

+---

 # ♟️ FENgine – Chess Position Recognition from Images (FEN Predictor)

 **FENgine** is an AI-powered tool that can recognize a chess board from an image and generate a valid FEN (Forsyth–Edwards Notation) string.
 It's built using a Convolutional Chess Network (CCN) trained on real chess screenshots and is ready for developers, chess enthusiasts, or tool builders who want to integrate computer vision into their chess projects.